paulipa/sico-wiki/services/ingame-services/mining-fleets.md

 2. Hover over Social
 3. Click Fleet
 4. Navigate to the fleet finder tab (you are here as default)
-5. Check for fleets that are named LINE Standing Mining (official coalition mining fleets)
+5. Check for fleets that are named LinkNet Mining Fleet (official community mining fleets)
 ![fleet-search.jpg](/fleet-search.jpg =300x)

 ### Using Fleet Links